LucaLanziani/everythingdelivery/content/posts/episode-5.md

 Stay tuned to hear us talk to the following wonderful people

 * Mr Shaun Anderson - Shaun created Swift, a methodology for making sure you understand how a system wants to behave and deliver the right outcomes for your clients.
-* Antonie - A friendly neighborhood designer, he's going disabuse us of the notion that design is just wire frames, it's actually crucial in ensuring a successful project
+* Antoine Marin - A friendly neighborhood designer, he's going disabuse us of the notion that design is just wire frames, it's actually crucial in ensuring a successful project
 * Anjanette Houser - PRODUCT, MLP, MVP.
 Why should you care?
 * Paula Paul - Open source?
 Inner source?
 Confused?
 Don't worry, Paul is going to walk us through it.
 * A special guest?
 All of them are special to us.
 Stay tune to find out what this is about at a later date!